Article first published November 2015, updated May 2019

 - Portent Idea Generator for Writer’s Block – This idea generator, created by Portent, is a fun content ideation tool for when you have writer’s block and are out of ideas.

-- Emotional Marketing Value Headline Analyzer – This fun analyzer will show you which emotions are invoked when readers see your headlines.
+- Emotional Marketing Value Headline Analyzer – This fun analyzer will show you which emotions are evoked when readers see your headlines.

 These tools will help you share relevant content on social media sites.